blockdeep/libro/src/critical/Use_Appropriate_Origin_Checks.md

 In this example:

-- The pallet stores has a configurable Custom origin `AuthorizedOrigin`, that is allowed to execute the permissioned extrinsic.
+- The pallet uses a configurable custom origin `AuthorizedOrigin` to specify which entities are allowed to execute the permissioned extrinsic.